xemlock/wp-codemirror-block/readme.txt

 ==Credits==

-* This Plugin use CodeMirror library to highlight "`Code Blocks`".
+* This Plugin use CodeMirror library to highlight `Code Blocks`.
 [CodeMirror](https://codemirror.net/) is an open-source project shared under the [MIT license](https://codemirror.net/LICENSE).

 == Changelog ==